Jim Cramer’s guide to investing: Buy stocks that can do well in any market

 "Mad Money" host Jim Cramer rings the lightning round bell, which means he's giving his answers to callers' stock questions at rapid speed.

-Arm Holdings CEO Rene Haas discussed AI technology's energy use in an interview with CNBC's Jim Cramer.
+FedEx CEO Raj Subramaniam reviewed his company's quarter in an interview with CNBC's Jim Cramer.